FPSamu/FPSamu/README.md

 ---

 ## 🚀 Currently Working On
-- **PIA - Personal Income Assistant**: An AI-powered personal finance manager that allows users to log and categorize financial transactions, with a journal feature to track income and expenses.
-The app uses AI to provide personalized recommendations to improve users' financial health and achieve their goals.
+- **Atomic Habits Tracker - Backend**: A mobile app made for users to track their daily habits, inspired by James Clear's book "Atomic Habits".
-> - **Learning Focus**: Mastering React Native to build cross-platform mobile applications and adopting industry-standard practices for professional project architecture.
+> - **Learning Focus**: Mastering Typescript to build good quality backend code following clean code and good structure standards.
 - **Personal portfolio webpage**: Designing a professional portfolio webpage to showcase my projects, skills, and experience, with a focus on clean UX/UI and modern design principles.
 The site will be developed and deployed in the future to enhance my online presence.
 > - **Focus**: Crafting an intuitive and visually appealing design to effectively communicate my professional brand to recruiters and employers.